A 90-day engagement · Execution architecture for leadership teams

 The pattern

-Five places strategy breaks between intent and execution.
+Five places strategy breaks between intent and the work.

 Priorities drift.
 The work the team is actually executing this quarter is not the work the leader set at the start of the quarter.
 There is no structural mechanism for declining requests that don't serve current priorities, so every new ask feels locally reasonable - and the cumulative drift is severe.